Battle of Red Bank: Prelude to battle

 On October 18, General Sir William Howe, the commander of the British Army, evacuated his camp at Germantown, and pulled his forces inside the city of Philadelphia.
 He sent a part of his force to capture the two American forts denying him use of the Delaware River.
 Earlier, Howe had sent a group of men via Webb's Ferry, at the mouth of the Schuylkill River, to marshy Providence Island (actually on the Pennsylvania mainland by Mud Island) to construct artillery batteries to bombard Fort Mifflin.

 The first bombardment of Fort Mifflin came on October 11.
 This was merely a desultory attack which convinced the British to expand and improve their batteries.
-At Cooper's Ferry in Camden, New Jersey, 2,000 Hessian mercenary troops under the command of Colonel Carl von Donop landed about 4 mi from Fort Mercer, and made preparations to attack the fort, located on the high ground at Red Bank.
+At Cooper's Ferry in Camden, New Jersey, 2,000 Hessian auxiliary troops under the command of Colonel Carl von Donop landed about 4 mi from Fort Mercer, and made preparations to attack the fort, located on the high ground at Red Bank.

 The fort was garrisoned with four hundred men with fourteen pieces of cannon, and were reported to have not been intimidated.
 At 4 p.m.
 Donop sent an officer and a drummer with a flag and summons to surrender with the ultimatum, "The King of England orders his rebellious subjects to lay down their arms", and warned that, if they stand the battle, no quarter whatever would be given, to which Colonel Greene promptly replied, "We ask no quarter, nor will we give any".
 (Note: No quarter means that the option to surrender would no longer be an option) The garrison at the fort replied that they would defend the fort to the last man.
 Since it was ascertained that the fort was lightly garrisoned, Donop decided to attack directly, and declared "We'll change the name from Fort Red Bank to Fort Donop."